Accused in YouTuber Stabbing Case Dies in Police Encounter in Ghaziabad

 A knife, a country-made pistol, cartridges and a motorcycle were recovered from the encounter site.
 Another accused in the case is still at large.

-"The accused, Zeeshan, was injured during an exchange of fire with a police team," âAdditional Director General of Police (Law and Order) Amitabh Yash said, adding that he was taken to a hospital where he died during treatment.
+"The accused, Zeeshan, was injured during an exchange of fire with a police team," âAdditional Director General of Police (Law and Order) Amitabh Yash said, adding that he was taken to a hospital where he died during treatment on Sunday night.

 According to the police, the YouTuber, Salim Ahmed, was stabbed multiple times in his office at Ali Garden shortly after morning prayers.